 (Fritz Perlz - Gestalt Therapist)

-Here is a popular internet list of art therapy activities originally posted up several years ago by the Nursing School Blog, and as time has gone by over half of the links have become defunct or out of date.
-I have researched current links that reflect the inspiring art therapy directives on the internet today, while aiming to keep them as close as possible to the original list:
+Here is a popular internet list of art therapy activities originally posted up many years ago by the Nursing School Blog, and as time has gone by over half of the links have become defunct or out of date.
+I have researched current links that reflect the inspiring art therapy directives on the internet today, while aiming to keep them as close as possible to the original list.

 Deal with emotions like anger and sadness through these helpful exercises.